DeepakZunzunkar/RxjsDemo/README.md

 on subscribe it return stream of event data i.e observable

 ###### Interval
--  using it we can create stream of data . it take one argument which is time in `ms` . it continue to create stream of data until specified time fineshed. it can be stop creating stream of data, once subscription completed or unsubscribe that subscription .
+-  using it we can create stream of data . it take one argument which is time in `ms` . it continue to create stream of data until specified time fineshed. it can be stop once subscription is completed or unsubscribe that subscription .

 ###### Timer
--   it's a rxJs operator ,it work same like interval .Timer(dueTime:number,) it take two argument first one is dueTime i.e time after it will start and second one is interval
+-   it's a rxJs operator ,it work same like interval .Timer(dueTime:number,interval) it take two argument first one is dueTime i.e time after it will start and second one is interval i.e duration for which its creating stream of data .

+###### of() & from()  operator
+- `of()` operator Converts the arguments to an observable sequence.
+And `from()` operator Creates an Observable from an Array, an array-like object, a Promise, an iterable object, or an Observable-like object.